By Amanda Lipp, CEO, and Founder of The Giving Gallery

 1. How does art relate to your mental health?

-- Nolan Fansler: Making art is essential for my mental health because a blank page or canvas is one of the only spaces where I’ve been able to express myself without any exterior rules or judgements.
+- Nolan Fansler: Making art is essential for my mental health because a blank page or canvas is one of the only spaces where I’ve been able to express myself without any exterior rules or judgments.
 I believe that making art is just as much a way of processing information as writing or talking.
 It has become clear to me that making something on one's own terms from start to finish is healing.
 My creative process is often done in solitude.
 This allows for an honesty with myself and the viewer of my art that I don’t have anywhere else in adult life.
 I believe that being honest with oneself and others is directly related to mental health.

 - Jacob Goodwin: Art is an escape or release from my everyday world.
 My personality is more introverted, so I take in a lot of information and energy from the outside world and it bottles up.
 These feelings, energies, and emotions gather up, and then art helps me release it - channeling that energy into something that I can share with the world.
 My mind and interests usually gravitate towards ideas or content that is heavy and negative.
 For me, there is a sense of realness and sensibility within that content that grounds me as an artist.